dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 ---
 title: 'The 22 Immutable Laws of Marketing'
-subtitle: 'by Al Ries and Jack Troute'
+subtitle: 'by Al Ries and Jack Trout'
 date: 2019-10-12 09:00:00
 featured_image: '/images/summaries/22-immutable-laws.jpg'
 ---